How An Appraisal Contingency Can Protect You

-Your lender or real estate agent can provide guidance on the timing for the appraisal contingency, but generally you should allow 2 – 4 weeks for the appraiser to visit the home and complete their report.
+Your lender or real estate agent can provide guidance on the specific timing for your appraisal contingency, but generally you should allow 2 – 4 weeks for the appraiser to visit the home and complete their report.
 “Different loans take different qualifications,” says Haynie.
 “And some seasons will be busier than others for the inspectors.”

-If the value comes in higher than the sales price, everyone is happy, except maybe the seller, who might feel he should have asked for more.
+If the value comes in higher than the sales price, everyone is happy, except maybe the seller, who might feel they should have asked for more.
 But if the appraisal comes in lower, things can get complicated.

 What Happens If The Appraisal Comes In Low?